Mirror-mediated cooling: a paradigm for particle cooling via the retarded dipole force: Acknowledgements

-We gratefully acknowledge helpful discussions with C. Zimmermann, H. Ritsch and P. Domokos, and support from the U.K. Engineering \& Physical Sciences Research Council and the European Science Foundation's EuroQUAM project {\em Cavity-Mediated Molecular Cooling}.
+We gratefully acknowledge helpful discussions with P. Domokos, H. Ritsch and C. Zimmermann, and support from the U.K. Engineering \& Physical Sciences Research Council grants EP/E058949/1 and EP/E039839/1 and the European Science Foundation's EuroQUAM project {\em Cavity-Mediated Molecular Cooling}.
+AX acknowledges funding from the Royal Commission for the Exhibition of 1851.